asagrekin/GamesInOne/reports/Week5Report.md

 High Level Goal: Application is able to create a new game row based on what has been entered by the user in the add game screen.

 ### Database:
-Last Week's Goal: Initial database is working (can store platforms as objects in the database, and has a list of game and platform names).
+Last Week's Goal: Get database working in context of app (i.e. meet requirements for what is stored based on back-end/front-end needs).

-Progress: Got databse working as a proof of concept.
-Issue is: I don't know what the backend and front end need stored in the databse, so I'm blocked on that, until I get more information.
+Progress: Got the database fully up and running, and merged it to main.
+Synced with the back-end to make sure everything was working properly, and they were able to use it.

-High Level Goal: Get database working in context of app (i.e. meet requirements for what is stored based on back-end/front-end needs).
+High Level Goal: Finalize the database (deals with errors in saving robustly, stores data efficiently, etc).
+Also, any additional features needed for the front end get added.

 ### Agenda for Project Meeting:
 - Discuss current progress